2020 Renewable Energy Fair + Workshops

 The event is proudly hosted by RDC Green Campus and ReThink Red Deer.

-Tentatively scheduled for Saturday, September 21 at Red Deer College - Cenovus Learning Common (room 2909)
+2019's event is scheduled for Saturday, October 26 from 10am to 5pm at Red Deer College - Cenovus Learning Common (room 2909)

 General entry and parking are free.
 Workshops are $5ea. at the event desk.